-Is Addiction Really A Disease?
+Is Drug Addiction Really A Disease?

-Is having an addiction problem or struggling from alcoholism a choice or a disease?
+Is having an addiction problem or struggling with alcoholism a choice or a disease?
 This has been an ongoing debate in society, which slows down progress in the medical treatment of addiction.
 At GateHouse Treatment, we strongly believe in 3 things:

 - The stigma of addiction is associated with misconceptions behind why people suffer from chemical dependency issues.

 - Instead of battling opinions and ideas between differing beliefs, today we have the medical technology and research capacity to reach far more educated conclusions about addiction.